Glossary

 Prone

-While prone, you can stand up as a maneuver (see Maneuvers in Combat), unless the ability or effect that imposed the condition says otherwise.
+While prone, you can stand up as a maneuver, unless the ability or effect that imposed the condition says otherwise.
 You can use a maneuver to make an adjacent prone creature stand up.

 Pull